programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 accounts.

-To do this, you follow the same workflow as before, but in our first code chunk, you include an extra `filter`-function from the dplyr-package which retains all rows with the value FALSE in the verified column, thereby removing all tweets from our data which have been produced by verified accounts.
+To do this, you follow the same workflow as before, but in our first code chunk, you include an extra `filter` function from the dplyr-package which retains all rows with the value FALSE in the verified column, thereby removing all tweets from our data which have been produced by verified accounts.